mcosovic/JuliaGrid.jl/docs/src/manual/acStateEstimation.md

 Additionally, it is worth mentioning that restoration might encounter difficulties due to the default zero pivot threshold set at `1e-5`.
 This threshold can be modified using the [`restorationGram!`](@ref restorationGram!(::PowerSystem, ::Measurement, ::Measurement, ::Island)) function.

 !!! note "Info"
-    During the restoration step, if users define bus phasor measurements at any point, these measurements will be considered.
+    During the restoration step, if users define bus phasor measurements, these measurements will be considered.
 Consequently, the system may achieve observability even if multiple islands persist.

 ---

 ## [Weighted Least-squares Estimator](@id ACLSStateEstimationSolutionManual)
-To begin, we will define the `PowerSystem` and `Measurement` types.
-Within the measurement set, we opt to use measurement values by setting `noise = false`, which means we generate measurement values without zero-mean Gaussian noise, ensuring that the measurement values are precisely as defined in functions for adding devices:
+To begin, we will define the `PowerSystem` and `Measurement` types:
 ```@example ACSEWLS
 using JuliaGrid # hide
 @default(unit) # hide